 How to Refreeze Thawed Ground Beef

-According to the USDA's Food Safety and Inspection Service, if you thawed your ground beef in the refrigerator and it's only been in there for a short time (three days or less), it's perfectly OK to refreeze it.
-However, when you freeze, thaw, refreeze, then thaw again, the meat loses moisture at each step and you might find that the texture changes.
+According to the USDA's Food Safety and Inspection Service, if you thawed your ground beef in the refrigerator and it has only been in there for a short time (three days or less), it's perfectly OK to refreeze it.
+Keep the meat in the original packaging, but wrap it once more in aluminum foil or a freezer safe plastic bag.
+Keep in mind that when you freeze, thaw, refreeze, then thaw again, the meat loses moisture at each step and you might find that the texture changes.
 Reserve this meat for soups and weeknight casseroles, where texture isn't as important as it is in other dishes, such as a grilled burger.

 How to Freeze Cooked Ground Beef

-If you have leftover cooked ground beef (think: grilled too many burgers or you browned and seasoned that pound of thawed meat) you can safely freeze it, as long as the meat is cooked completely – no pink in the middle allowed.
+If you have leftover cooked ground beef (maybe you went ahead and browned that pound of thawed meat) you can safely freeze it, as long as the meat is cooked completely – no pink in the middle allowed.
 Just as when you refreeze raw meat, the frozen, cooked ground beef may have a different consistency when thawed, so use it in soups and stews.
 After cooking the meat, drain off excess fat, let meat cool completely, then store in freezer safe containers for up to four months.

 Three Safe Ways to Thaw Ground Beef